Emotional Deprivation: a Lack of Food for Your Soul

 Emotional deprivation is the origin of many of our ailments.
 After all, caresses can bring healing.
 Hugs make us feel safe and loved.
 A look full of affection is a way to cheer up our soul.
 But can a person really get ill because they don’t receive this kind of affection?

 The answer is yes.

-This type of thinking leads us to fall into a state of defenselessness.
-Our defenses fall, our immune system weakens and the fearful shadow of depression appears.
+After this, we’ll gradually fall into a slow, downward spiral of destruction.
+We end up doubting ourselves.
+For instance, we ask ourselves: “Do I even deserve other people’s love or respect?”
+This type of thinking makes us fall into a state of defenselessness.
+Our defenses fall, our immune system weakens and the fearful shadow of depression looms large.

 In today’s article, we want to delve deeper into this important subject and focus on the emotional health of human beings.

 We’re taught to be strong throughout our whole life, and even more so during our childhood and adolescence.
 However, there are families that misunderstand the concept of emotional strength.
 Remember:

 - A child won’t become strong if they don’t get hugs, kisses or affection, even though some may see this as a “weakness.”